 It could be time to consider adjuvant therapy

-Based on your answers, here is information for when cancer cells remain after treatment and surgery.
+Based on your answers, here is information on some treatment options for when cancer cells remain after treatment and surgery.

 After surgery, HER2-targeted treatment may be recommended to help kill remaining cancer cells